 Jessica Reinhardt, Ph.D., NCSP, LP, Coordinator, School Psychology Program, Temple University

-This interative session aims to provide participants with the opportunity to learn and share about the impact of chronic stress and trauma.
-Participants will reflect on their own stress responses and the stress responses of their loved ones.
-Additionally, participants will utilize the power of their own lived experiences and co-construct an “everyday understanding” of common Trauma Informed Principles.
+This session will provide opportunities to learn and share about the impact of chronic stress and trauma.
+You may reflect on your own stress responses and the stress responses of your loved ones.
+Additionally, you can use the power of your own lived experiences and co-construct an “everyday understanding” of common Trauma Informed Principles.

 10:30 – 11:30 AM Breakout 2H